Jonathan-Mandl/Ex4/README.md

 # Ex4

 In this project we implement manue options for the user that use the server-clint connection and compute knn algorithem.
-In the project we use the functions and classes from the last exercise, and add new classes to manege the manue options.
 The menue allow to choose one of 6 options:

  1) upload unclssified csv file.
  2) algorithem settings.